 Why can’t I quit drinking?

 You’ve probably asked yourself this question before.
 Maybe hundreds of times.
 I know I certainly did.
-It’s a horrible kind of swirling storm in the brain when you’re in this space.

 I remember feeling stuck on a rollercoaster.
 Up-up-up I’d tick, flirting with the idea of having a drink even though I said I was going to quit.